Caudate Illness Part 1: Symptoms and Treatments

 - Melissa Kaplan's Herp Veterinarians page, also lists vets that will consult with your local vet

-- Herp vets in Australia
+- Herp vets in Australia 2009 listing in the Axolotl Sanctuary

 - Aquavetmed has a listing of vets that treat aquatic animals of all kinds